NaiveShark/NaiveSharkComDoc/docs/product.rst

 Product
 =======

 Product is a central part of database.
-Product mean
+Product mean industrial products, product's family, materials and other types of productions.